-Rediscover street art in the Museum.
-Watch artist Benjamin Work create a floor to wall mural influenced by the patterning of Tongan ‘Akau tau (war clubs) in the Museum collection.
+Rediscover street art in the Museum and see a new floor to wall mural influenced by the patterning of Tongan ‘Akau tau (war clubs) in the Museum collection.

 The massively popular Rise exhibition, staged at the Museum in 2013–2014, celebrated the emergence of urban art as a truly global phenomenon.
 In the years since, street art has been legitimised and embraced by Ōtautahi as an uplifting point of difference in the city’s rebuild.

 The Museum has kept much of the original Rise artwork, some of it hidden behind curtains in the main exhibition gallery.
 Works on the gallery wall by Wongi ‘Freak’ Wilson & Ikarus, Thom Buchanan, Eno, Askew One, Jacob Yikes, Drapl and BMD will once again be revealed alongside those still on display: ROA’s penguin in the Bird Hall and moa on the exterior of the Museum’s northern facade, Berst’s mural on the gallery stairs and Beastman’s mural in the Visitor Lounge and Cafe.

 For the first week of the exhibition, artist Benjamin Work will create a huge 330 sq metre mural extending across the floor and up the two end gallery walls.
 The artwork, called Motutapu II, is a response to Work’s exploration of iconography finely carved onto Tongan ‘Akau tau (war clubs) in the Museum’s collection.